 Things to Remember about the Fraser Institute’s Report

-The Fraser Institute’s Report Card on Ontario’s Elementary Schools uses grade 3 and grade 6 Education Quality & Accountability Office (EQAO) test results to calculate each school's overall rating out of 10.
+The Fraser Institute’s Report Card on Ontario’s Elementary Schools uses grade 3, grade 6, grade 9 Education Quality & Accountability Office (EQAO) results and grade 10 Ontario Secondary School Literacy Test results to calculate each school's overall rating out of 10.
 As presented, the ratings in the report provide an incomplete and distorted picture of school effectiveness.

 There is no evidence to show that ranking schools improves student learning.
 EQAO test results provide useful information to improve schools’ learning programs—for example, school improvement goals on reading, writing or math—but it's unfair and misleading to compare schools based only on these scores.
 It's just one piece of the whole picture about a school.

 As with board-wide or province-wide results, school scores should not be seen as absolutes—they are indicators of where students need extra help to improve their reading, writing and math.
 Tests are only useful if they are used to improve student learning.
 They can be used effectively to improve student learning through initiatives such as:

 - schools developing literacy and numeracy improvement plans

 - boards providing extra resources to meet the needs of students